sudwebd/Chatter-box/README.md

 To run with node: "node server" or "nodemeon server.js"

-Check it out at: https://chattebox.herokuapp.com/
+Check it out at here: https://chattebox.herokuapp.com/